p-hzamora/FluentValidation/docs/custom-validators.md

 ## Writing a Custom Validator

-If you need more control of the validation process than is available with `Must`, you can write a custom rule using the `Custom` method.
+If you need more control of the validation process than is available with `must`, you can write a custom rule using the `Custom` method.
 This method allows you to manually create the `ValidationFailure` instance associated with the validation error.
-Usually, the framework does this for you, so it is more verbose than using `Must`.
+Usually, the framework does this for you, so it is more verbose than using `must`.

 ```csharp